Azure/SimuLand/2_deploy/aadHybridIdentityADFS/README.md

 4. Enter domain user credentials
 5. Browse to `https://<AD FS HostName>/adfs/ls/idpinitiatedsignon.aspx`
-* The AD FS HostName is what we got previously on step 5.
+* The AD FS HostName is what we got previously on `step 6` in the previous section.
 * If you get a login page like the one below and you can authenticate with a domain user’s credentials, then the AD FS service is running properly via the Intranet.
 * You still need to link this service with Azure AD.
 More information about that is provided later in the `post-deployment tasks` section.